who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/11._Searching_Logging_Monitoring/01._Before/kpi.md

 * Total amount of users.

-* Cost of the infrastructure (monthly and/or total so far).
+* Cost of the infrastructure / complete setup (monthly and/or total so far).

 * [Optional] Total amount of active users.